Myanmar authorities arrest dozens ahead of planned protests – KION546

 Associated Press

-BANGKOK (AP) — Security forces in Myanmar have arrested dozens of people in a preemptive move to suppress plans for a nationwide strike on Tuesday, the one-year anniversary of the army’s seizure of power.
-Opponents of military rule have planned the “Silent Strike” to empty the streets of Myanmar’s cities and towns by having people stay home and businesses shut their doors from 10 a.m. to 4 p.m.
+BANGKOK (AP) — Security forces in Myanmar have arrested dozens of people in a preemptive move to suppress plans for a nationwide strike on Tuesday, which is the one-year anniversary of the army’s seizure of power.
+Military rule opponents have planned the strike to empty the streets of Myanmar’s cities and towns by having people stay home and businesses shut their doors from 10 a.m. to 4 p.m.
 At least 58 people have been arrested since last week after posting notices on Facebook that their shops and businesses would be closed on Tuesday.
-The authorities warned that those taking part in the strike could be face legal charges.
-The military’s February 2021 takeover ousted the elected government of Aung San Suu Kyi and ended Myanmar’s democratic opening.
+Military authorities have warned that people who participate in the strike could be face legal charges.